 There was a golden age when an empire ruled Persia/Iran from the year 224 to the year 651.
 This empire ruled Persia and had the golden age of music in the country’s history before Islam.

 That empire was the Sassanian Dynasty, where Sassanian music flourished under this empire.
-This type of music had a lot of cultural significance back in the Sasanian days, and even is valued today.
+This type of music had cultural significance in the Sassanian days and even is valued today.
 The Sasanid Dynasty was the last Empire in Persia to exist before the rise of Islam.

 Origins of Sasanian music:

-Ardasir I (the first king of the Sasanian Dynasty who reigned 224-241), created an upper class called the “Parthian Gosan”.
-This class was the class of talented artists, and musicians.
-This new class gave even higher value to music and art in the society of the Sasanians.
+Ardasir I (the first king of the Sasanian Dynasty who reigned 224-241) created an upper class called the Parthian Gosan.
+This class was a class of talented artists and musicians.
+This new class gave even higher value to music and art in the society of the Sassanians.

-He ruled during the peak golden age of the Sasanian music in Persia.
-In a boat with a group of a harpist band, Kosrow II is holding a bow with arrows.
-Another harpist band is on a second boat, while multiple musicans play on the shore at Taq-e Bostan in Persia.
+He ruled during the peak golden age of Sasanian music in Persia.
+In a boat with a group of harpist bands, Kosrow II is holding a bow with arrows.
+Another harpist band is on a second boat as multiple musicians play on the shore at Taq-e Bostan in Persia.

-Instruments used for Sasanian Music:
+Instruments used for Sassanian Music:

 Chang: A type of harp, similar to the modern-day harp but with a smaller size and fewer strings.